widmogrod/php-functional/README.md

 ### Applicative Validation

-When validating input values, sometimes is better to collect information of all possible failures than breaking chain on first failure like in Either Monad.
+When validating input values, sometimes it's better to collect information of all possible failures than breaking the chain on the first failure like in Either Monad.

 ``` php